Collaborationist Chinese Army: Organization

-The first Peacebuilding National Army military academy was actually established before the government, in 1939 near Shanghai, to train the forces of earlier puppet governments.
+The first Nanjing Army military academy was actually established before the government, in 1939 near Shanghai, to train the forces of earlier puppet governments.
 The academy was first commanded by Ye Peng, a former Nationalist officer, and included 800 cadets divided into two battalions.
-The academy was issued with some of the best equipment by the Japanese and was intended to allow for the rapid expansion of the Peacebuilding National Army.
+The academy was issued with some of the best equipment by the Japanese and was intended to allow for the rapid expansion of the Nanjing Army.
 In September 1941 a Central Military Academy was established in Nanjing with and initial enrollment of one thousand cadets between the ages of eighteen and twenty-five.
 The training course was provided for two years before they were intended to join the army as junior officers, and Wang hired reserve Japanese officers to serve as instructors.
 US intelligence reports indicate that later on they formed a branch of the Central Military Academy in Canton, and another military academy in Beijing, the latter of which probably was used to prepare officers for the units under the North China Political Council's authority.

 Operations

-The majority of the work undertaken by the Peacebuilding National Army was guard and police duty in the occupied territories, in order to free up Imperial Japanese Army troops to fight on more important fronts.
+The majority of the work undertaken by the Nanjing Army was guard and police duty in the occupied territories, in order to free up Imperial Japanese Army troops to fight on more important fronts.
 One of their main tasks was to combat Communist guerrillas fighting in occupied zones.
 The other main task was to provide support for Japanese army units during their campaigns.
 Information on the exact details of their operations remain vague and hard to find, however it was known that they took part in several major actions during the war against both Communist partisans and the Nationalist Army.
 Their first major pacification operation occurred to the east and northeast of Suzhou in May 1941.
 They fought in support of Japanese forces against the Communist New Fourth Army and gave the insurgents heavy casualties before they retreated out of the area.
 By fall, it was considered a success.
 From 1941 to 1944 the troops of Wang's military fought with Japanese forces in a campaign to eliminate Nationalist insurgents in the area between Hangzhou and the Yangtze River.
 Late in the war, with the defeat of Japan inevitable, several army units redeployed themselves in the Lower Yangtze region on orders of President Chen Gongbo.

 After the surrender of Japan in August 1945, the Nanjing Government fell quickly and few military units remained loyal to it.
 Among those were Central Military Academy cadets, who built fortifications in Nanjing before fights broke out between the pro-Chen Gongbo and pro-Chiang Kai-shek factions.
 Most Nanjing units, however, surrendered peacefully and joined the Nationalists.
 Reportedly, the Guards Divisions and some of the cadets from the Shanghai Naval Academy later distinguished themselves fighting for the Nationalists during the Chinese Civil War.